ibm-cloud-docs/schematics/sc-agentb1-deploy.md

 Deploying and configuration of an agent are complete.

 - If you are using a private Git instance, then establish the connection with an agent through certificate.
 For more information, see [steps to associate an agent to connect](/docs/schematics?topic=schematics-faqs-agent&interface=cli#faqs-git-instance-cert).
-- For configuring and provisioning your infrastructure through [agent policies](/docs/schematics?topic=schematics-policy-manage).
+- For configuring and provisioning your infrastructure by using, refer to [agent policies](/docs/schematics?topic=schematics-policy-manage).
 The agent policy is used by {{site.data.keyword.bpshort}} to dynamically route the Git repo download jobs, Workspace or Terraform jobs, and Action or Ansible jobs to an agent.
 - Manage your [agent and Kubernetes cluster](/docs/schematics?topic=schematics-configure-k8s-cluster).
 - You can check out the [agent FAQ](/docs/schematics?topic=schematics-faqs-agent&interface=ui) for any common questions that are related to agents.
 - When the agent is no longer in need, it can be removed following the steps in [delete an agent](/docs/schematics?topic=schematics-delete-agent-overview&interface=ui).